 For a business venturing into Indian markets for the first time, there are certain considerations of Indian workplace culture that render payroll confidentiality as an integral and difficult thing compared to Western countries.

 Employees here in India are often more open when it comes to sharing their salary details than their counterparts in the West.
 In fact, it is quite common for a colleague to ask about salary of his/her colleague, which is perceived by westerners as indiscreet.
 In addition, Indians lay greater emphasis on the hierarchy at workplaces than Westerners.
 In India, this often means that employees expect the differences in salary reflect years of experience or seniority rather than technical expertise or soft skills.
-To counter this, businesses can have HR policies and training, employment contracts or an automated payroll software in place to curb a few of these painpoints.
+To counter this, businesses can have HR policies and training, employment contracts or an automated payroll system in place to curb a few of these painpoints.

 Legal and Tax Obligations